 Plastic bags, such as grocery bags and garbage bags, are detrimental to the recycling process.
-In Middletown plastic bags (which includes garbage bags) are responsible for over 70% of the contamination of our single stream recycling.
+In Middletown, plastic bags (which include garbage bags) are responsible for over 70% of the contamination of our single stream recycling.
 Although they have a recycling label, they cannot be processed in single stream recycling and must be dealt with separately.

 Also, when recycling is disposed of in plastic garbage bags, it prevents the items inside from being recycled.
 Workers at the recycling plant do not open garbage bags, so when people dispose of recycling in bags, it is not recycled.

 Plastic bags interfere with the recycling process, cut down on quality and drive up the cost of recycling.

 Recycling plastic bags properly not only helps the environment but will also directly impact taxpayers by saving the Township money.
 Currently, the cost of time and labor in removing plastic bags, along with the cost of properly disposing of them, will result in a higher cost of waste removal for the town as a whole.
 On the other hand, if residents dispose of plastic bags properly, it would result in a cleaner recycling stream.
 Because plastic bags account for over 70% of recycling contamination in Middletown, decreasing the number of bags in the stream will significantly reduce that percentage.
 The cleaner the recycling stream, the more profitable the recycling product will be, which will in turn raises the value of the product.